ministryofjustice/analytics-platform-control-panel/doc/running.md

 helm env
 ```
 Note that even if the variable is set correctly in the output of the above command, you still need to export it as an environment variable.

+#### AWS credential setting for single AWS role
+If you want to run the control panel app to manage AWS resources under single role, you can use
+following environment variable to define the profile you want to use
+- ```AWS_PROFILE```: The profile which will be used for ```boto3``` auth
+export AWS_PROFILE = "admin-data"
+- Make sure there is NO other AWS boto3 environment variable are defined.

+#### AWS credential setting for multiple AWS roles
+If you want to run the app to manage the AWS resources cross different AWS accounts by assuming
+different roles, then
+- First please follow the detail [here](./doc/architecture.md) (last section)
+- Make sure other AWS boto3 settings e.g. ```AWS_PROFILE``` are NOT defined in your env, otherwise the app will
+end up with root level session under a role, and you may get exception like `couldn't assume this role`

 ### Create superuser (on first run only)